 The contract price shall include the cost of all royalties, licenses, permits, and approvals, whether arising from patents, trademarks, copyrights or otherwise, that are in any way involved in the contract.
 The Vendor shall obtain and pay for all royalties, licenses, and permits, and approvals necessary for the execution of the contract.
 The Vendor must guarantee that it has the full legal right to the materials, supplies, equipment, software, and other items used to execute this contract.

-OWNERSHIP OF INFORMATION AND DATA / DELIVERABLES (IF APPLICABLE)
+OWNERSHIP OF INFORMATION AND DATA / DELIVERABLES

 The State shall have the unlimited right to publish, duplicate, use, and disclose all information and data developed or obtained by the Vendor on behalf of the State pursuant to this contract.